 The house was made of red bricks and could not be not more than 500 sqft.
 It was on slightly larger piece of land perhaps 1000 sqft.
 Spartan I thought, was an understatement and blasphemous if one can compare it with the official residences of the Pontiffs who head the religious flock in different corners of the world

 .
 One is engulfed with unbridled excitement when one enters through the small gate and steps into the drawing room.
 It was like going back into the moments of history.
 A rocking chair, a pair of leather boots, a single wooden cot a sofa, a table and a couple of chairs were all I can remember in the house.
 It had one living room a bed room and a kitchen.
 There were now photographs of the past, displayed.
-I was told that Mandela came straight from Robben Island off Cape Town after his long incarceration there to this house and lived here for a few days.
+I was told that Mandela came straight from Robben Island off Cape Town

 The guide, a young black who did his History major told me with impassioned face how he as a little boy along with his little friends peeped through the air vents on the compound wall and saw Mr Mandela sitting in a chair on the verandah.
 The guy was quivering with excitement.
 He showed me bullet marks on the wall of the house.
 They were gun shots that were randomly and indiscriminately sniped at the house by the Afrikaner police force when ever they got the information of Mandela’s presence in the house.
 The three quarter of an hour I spent in that small little place of history will be etched in me for ever.